Integrated Pediatrics: From Basics to Practice with Heather Peterman, DAOM Part 1 Safety & Ethics

 Purchase includes lifetime access

 Pediatrics is a rewarding specialty that requires a lot of understanding and nuance specific to treating children with Chinese Medicine.
-Specifics include understanding the approaches in treatment and communication; parental involvement, working with kids of all backgrounds and in different types of households, understanding specific conditions that affect children, and the dynamics of the family unit are all an integral part of specializing in pediatrics.
+In this webinar, ethical aspects of seeing pediatric patients are covered, including consideration of children from a variety of backgrounds, the dynamics of the family unit, mental and emotional considerations, working with parents, handling patient privacy, and developing a rapport with the pediatric patient.
 Heather Peterman, DAOM, brings the knowledge and experience necessary to help the practitioner navigate treating this segment of the population so both the practitioner and patient can experience the power of Chinese Medicine in achieving and maintaining health and wellness.

 - Establishing a need for Integrated Medicine amongst current health trends including opioid epidemic, obesity pandemic and ever-increasing mental health concerns.